 As a Higher Education Corporation, the university is listed as an exempt charity under Schedule 3 of the Charities Act 2011 (HMRC number XN85208).
 This means that for its charitable activities the university benefits from the status of a charity but it is not registered with the Charity Commission.
 The Office for Students (OfS) is responsible for ensuring that those English universities that are exempt charities fulfil their obligations under charity law.

 Effectiveness of the governing body

-The Higher Education Code of Governance published by the Committee of University Chairs recommends that universities evaluate the effectiveness of their governing bodies not less than every four years.
-The findings of the most recent review can be viewed here.
+The Higher Education Code of Governance published by the Committee of University Chairs recommends that universities evaluate the effectiveness of their governing bodies not less than every three years.
+View the findings of DMU's most recent review.

 University Register of Interests

-In accordance with good governance practice, the University maintains a Register of Interest for the Board of Governors, members of the University Leadership Board, and members of the Operational Leadership Group.
+In accordance with good governance practice, the university maintains a Register of Interest for the Board of Governors and members of the University Leadership Board.

 The university's primary constitutional documents are its Instrument and Articles of Government.
 The board also operates in accordance with a Scheme of Delegation and Standing Orders which includes, at Standing Order 4, a Statement of Primary Responsibilities.